gabemurray3/e-bag.org/content/posts/MoneyMaking.md

 For this post I want to explain my process of the gaming party bus in sequential steps with limited money to start.

-I will begin with a list of essentials that are needed to
+I will begin with a list of essentials that are needed to build yourself a party bus without the capital to buy a bus and convert all those materials to make a gaming bus.